apkille/Gabs.jl/README.md

  <summaryClick me! ></summary>
 <p>

 A wide variety of predefined methods to create a specific instance of the [`GaussianState`](https://apkille.github.io/Gabs.jl/dev/API/#Gabs.GaussianState) type are available.
 For a full description of the API for Gaussian states, see the [State Zoo section](https://apkille.github.io/Gabs.jl/dev/zoos/#State-Zoo) of the documentation.
-Let's see a few well-known examples:
+Let's examine a few well-known examples with the Julia REPL:

 ```julia
 julia> using Gabs